brayniverse/eloquent.js/README.md

 ## Collection Methods

-You can iterate over a collection using any of the following methods.

 ### All

-Will return the entire collection of resource instances.
+Will return the entire collection of models.

 ```javascript
 Eloquent('people').all();